isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

 2016
 ++++

-- December2016_: Spearman correlation in BigQuery to compare the new hg38 expression data to the hg19 data
+- **December** : Spearman correlation in BigQuery to compare the new hg38 expression data to the hg19 data

 Resources_:
 Links to help!

 -----------------------

-.. _December2017:
+.. _December:

 December, 2017
 ##############